UriShX/Nuxt_esp32_web-ble_wifi_config/README.md

 ## General description

 A web based app used to configure WiFi credentials over Bluetooth LE, for esp32 based IoT projects.
 Check it out _[here](https://urishx.github.io/Nuxt_esp32_web-ble_wifi_config/)_. \
 The app is written in NuxtJS, a Vue framework for server side rendered apps.
 This is a recreation of the app, which was originally written using KnockoutJS and JQuery.
-The reason for recreating the app was that having the BLE config. and connection parts as Nuxt / Vue Components can help integrate them further into more complex web applications. \
+The reason for recreating the app was that having the BLE config. and connection parts as Nuxt / Vue Components can help integrate them further into more complex web applications.
+One further \
 The app interacts with the esp32 using web-ble, which is a web standard under development.
 Thus, it is available atm (02/2020) only on Chrome browsers, on OSX Yosemite and later, Windows 10, Linux with required bluez version etc., and Android > 6.0. [click here for current implementation status](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md)

 ## Requirements